-When you start work at a new company you also usually join a new pension fund as well.
-If you already made contributions to the occupational benefit scheme in your previous occupation you are entitled to the accrued savings assets, the so-called termination benefit or vested benefit.
-This must be transferred to the new pension fund.
-Therefore please ask your new employer to give you a payment slip and forward this to your previous pension fund and/or previous employer.
+When joining a new company you become affiliated with a new pension fund.
+If you already made contributions to an occupational benefit scheme in a previous job, you are entitled to the assets from it, known as termination or vested benefits.
+These must be paid in to the new pension fund.

 |General regulation provisions 2022 - Helvetia Prisma Group Foundation (retirement capital)|